vatsaakash/census/README.md

 # Online Census of India
+## Introduction to Project :-
 ___

-### Introduction to Project :-
-___
-*	A project was assigned to the students of Chandigarh University as a Summer Training Program.<br>
+* A project was assigned to the students of Chandigarh University as a Summer Training Program<br>
 * We were assigned the topic of Census of India to do as our project.<br>
 *	It was really a very interesting topic as while making the project we had gone through many ups and downs while completing the project.<br>
 *	The project starts form the webpage in which you’ll see the logo of of Indian Government just at the right hand side it’s written as <br>
 Office of the Registrar General & Census Commissioner, India<br>